MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/includes/run-and-debug-vs.md

     !["Set breakpoint"](../media/run-and-debug/vs-breakpoint.png)

-1. Hit &lt;F5>
+1. Press `<F5>`.

 1. Wait for the message indicating the web server is listening on port 3101.

     !["Message indicating debugger is listening on port 3101"](../media/run-and-debug/vs-f5.png)

-1. In your preferred browser, enter: `https://localhost:3101/lists`
+1. In your preferred browser, enter the following address: `https://localhost:3101/lists`

 1. When the breakpoint you set earlier is hit, app execution will pause.
 At this point, you can do standard debugging tasks such inspect variables, look at the call stack, and set additional breakpoints.
-Press &lt;F5> to continue running the app.
+Press `<F5>` to continue running the app.
 The sample app returns a list (or an empty list [] if you haven't launched the web front-end before.)

     ```
     [{"id":"fb9c1cb3811349b993421fc0e815c4c1","name":"My List","description":null,"createdDate":"2022-06-27T01:10:16.7721172+00:00","updatedDate":null}]